PRSA: Prompt Stealing Attacks against Real-World Prompt Services: Methodology

 \subsection{Prompt Pruning}

-In the prompt pruning phase, our goal is to mask words $R$ in $p_{s}$ that are highly related to the input to ensure that $p_{s}$ can achieve functional consistency with $p_t$ when dealing with various inputs.
+In this phase, our goal is to filter out words $R$ in $p_{s}$ that are highly related to the user input to ensure that $p_{s}$ can achieve functional consistency with $p_t$ when dealing with various inputs.
 We define the formal optimization goal as follows: